mayu-live/framework/README.md

 It's nice to have things that belong together in the same place, rather to have a separate tree for tests.

-There aren't many tests yet.
-Kinda painting with a broad brush at the moment.
+There aren't many tests.
+Some things should really be tested, but tests also add some overhead.
+I think it's better to test things implicitly on a higher level rather than locking down the implementation too much...

 ## Virtual DOM